Narita vs. Haneda (2026): Which Airport Should You Choose?

 The pass allows passengers to travel round trip between Narita Airport and stations across the Greater Tokyo Area (major stations listed above).

 A round-trip ticket costs 5,000 yen for adults and 2,500 yen for children (6-11).
-The pass can save you considerable money over purchasing separate one-way tickets.
+The pass can save you considerable money compared to purchasing separate one-way tickets.

-The N’EX Tokyo Round Trip Ticket is valid for two weeks after its first use and is good for reserved seats in ordinary cars only.
+The N’EX Tokyo Round Trip Ticket is valid for two weeks from its first use and allows travel in reserved seats in ordinary cars only.

 A couple of things to note about Narita Express train times and fares: